-During 2004-2014, the overall heart disease mortality rate dropped from 243.2 to 195.9 deaths per 100,000 persons, which compared well to other U.S. counties.
+During 2004-2014, the overall heart disease mortality rate dropped from 243.2 to 195.9 deaths per 100,000 persons, which compared well with other U.S. counties.
 26 This could be attributed to the drop in smoking prevalence among adults in Clark County.
 Heart disease mortality rates were almost twice as high in men as in women, at 258.7 per 100,000 male residents in 2014, compared with 140.4 per 100,000 females.
+Among racial/ethnic groups, heart disease mortality rates were highest among Non-Hispanic Blacks, followed by non-Hispanic Whites.
 12

 Elevated levels of blood lipids (hyperlipidemia) are a documented risk factor for heart disease.
-Among Clark County's Medicare population, 44.2% were treated for hyperlipidemia in 2012, which is somewhat high compared to the rest of the U.S. 3
+Among Clark County's Medicare population, 44.2% were treated for hyperlipidemia in 2014, which is somewhat high compared to the rest of the U.S.3